She's Missing

-She's Missing (originally titled Highway) is a 2019 drama film directed by Alexandra McGuinness and starring Lucy Fry and Eiza González.
+She's Missing (originally titled Highway) is a 2019 psychological thriller drama film written and directed by Alexandra McGuinness and starring Lucy Fry and Eiza González.
 The film premiered at the Virgin Media Dublin International Film Festival in March 2019.

 Plot

 The abduction of a rodeo queen and military wife sends her best friend on a search through the hostile desert and a host of unseemly characters.